florencito/fullstack-app-aws-terraform/README.md

 - `/` → "Hola desde Flask en EC2!"
 - `/inventario` → Returns a JSON list of items.

-## 🔐 Notes

-- The EC2 instance uses `user_data` to automatically install dependencies and launch the Flask app.
+- The EC2 instance uses `user_data` to install dependencies and create a systemd service so the Flask app starts automatically.
 - Make sure your `.pem` file (key pair) is secured and added to your SSH agent.
 - Provide the path to your public key using the `public_key_path` variable when running Terraform.